Multivitamin Gummies Done Right

 The hidden spec that matters most: water activity

 Why?
-Gummies are inherently moisture-sensitive.
+Gummies are moisture-sensitive.
 They don’t just contain water; they also exchange moisture with the environment.
-If that system isn’t engineered, you can end up with a product that looks great on day one and disappoints later.
+If that system isn’t engineered, you end up with a product that looks great on day one and disappoints later.

 What can happen when aw isn’t controlled